Gets the primary clipboard of the widget.

 so forth.

 GTK also supports baseline vertical alignment of widgets.
 This means that widgets are positioned such that the typographical baseline of widgets in the same row are aligned.
-This happens if a widget supports baselines, has a vertical alignment of %GTK_ALIGN_BASELINE, and is inside a widget that supports baselines and has a natural “row” that it aligns to the baseline, or a baseline assigned to it by the grandparent.
+This happens if a widget supports baselines, has a vertical alignment using baselines, and is inside a widget that supports baselines and has a natural “row” that it aligns to the baseline, or a baseline assigned to it by the grandparent.

 Baseline alignment support for a widget is also done by the